 As explained on the website, Lean In aims to support women in three ways:

-- Creating an active and supportive community to help women develop the confidence and know-how to achieve their goals.
+- By creating an active and supportive community to help women develop the confidence and know-how to achieve their goals;

-- Offering a growing library of free online lectures on topics including leadership and communication.
+- By offering a growing library of free online lectures on topics including leadership and communication; and

-- Organizing Lean In Circles -- small groups that meet monthly to encourage and support each other in an atmosphere of confidentiality and trust.
+- By organizing Lean In Circles -- small groups that meet monthly to encourage and support each other in an atmosphere of confidentiality and trust.

 So why is it important?
 Sandberg explains in this week's Time that men still run the world, and women are partially to blame.
 She writes: